yihanc09/Public-Goods-Game-An-Interdisciplinary-Study/README.md

 - **Part 3 — Behavioral Scientist**:
   Run oTree sessions with classmates, deploy an LLM “ChatBot” as a rational agent, and compare outcomes to equilibrium predictions.
   Propose refinements (Heuristic-Nash Equilibrium, Linguistically Framed Equilibrium) to capture human vs. AI divergences.

+- **Part 4 — Extension (Problem Set 2)**
+  Explore **Winner’s Curse** dynamics by designing a simple auction environment.
+  Compare predictions from mechanism design theory with simulated play by human participants and AI agents, highlighting where bounded rationality or misperception of value drives outcomes away from equilibrium.
+  Discuss implications for using AI in market design and economic experiments.

 ---